ballerina-platform/ballerina-distribution/examples/http-basic-rest-service/http_basic_rest_service.md

 # REST service - Basic

 Ballerina language has first class support for service and resource concepts.
 The `accessor-name`, `service/resource name`, `data binding`, `path parameter`, and `query parameter` support in the Ballerina `http` module is useful when writing RESTful APIs.
-An `http:Service` with resource methods can be used to implement a REST API.
+Use an `http:Service` with resource methods to implement a REST API service.

 ::: code http_basic_rest_service.bal :::